LGN520/farreach-public/docs/netreach-v4-lsm.md

 			+ Reason: to ensure that cache eviction finishes within one second, we can only evict limited keys into switch -> throughput improvement is still limited even if with more keys being changed
 		- Deprecated: Proper rocksdb setting: 128MB memtable + 20 maxnum + 8 flushnum -> avoid flushing overhead (files: rocksdb_wrapper.h) -> sync to nocache
 			+ NOTE: now we use 64MB memtable + 40 maxnum + 16 flushnum -> TODO: tune parameters in final evaluation

+## Implement log after NetCache

++ Important code change of FarReach/NetCache to populate deleted keys (see details in netcache.md)

 ## Run